Trodelvy® (sacituzumab govitecan-hziy)

 Your healthcare provider should monitor you for diarrhea and give you medicine as needed to help control your diarrhea.
 If you lose too much body fluid, your healthcare provider may need to give you fluids and electrolytes to replace body salts.

-• should check to see if the diarrhea may be caused by an infection
+If you develop diarrhea during treatment with TRODELVY, your healthcare provider should check to see if diarrhea may be caused by an infection.

 A blue outline of a doctor